Ixiter/ix-show-latest-youtube/readme.txt

 == Upgrade Notice ==

+= 2.4.4 =
+Fixed a little problem affecting some users where a single video would not be the latest video shown.

 = 2.4.3 =
 Fixed active live event disappearing for new visitors when another channel had a pending live event.
 Spaces after commas no longer break multi-channel support.